alekcey0211/red-house-public/README.md

 to start your server use `npm run server:start` in root folder in repo, or `npm start` in server folder

-## Server configuration
+## Server documentation

-See documentation about server-settings [skymp5-docs](https://github.com/skyrim-multiplayer/skymp/blob/main/skymp5-docs)
+See documentation about server-settings [skymp5-docs](https://github.com/skyrim-multiplayer/skymp/tree/main/docs)

 But our server has a couple of its own settings [link](docs/server-configuration.md)